kunal190399/agentic_ai_task_orchestration/README_AgenticAI.md

 MSc Advanced Computer Science, University of Liverpool [LinkedIn](https://linkedin.com/in/kunal-kamble19) | [Email](mailto:kamblekunal165@gmail.com)

-*Built in preparation for the PhD studentship in Agentic AI for Autonomous Task Management at Teesside University, supervised by Prof. Annalisa Occhipinti, in partnership with MCD Systems.*
+*Built in preparation for the PhD studentship in Agentic AI for Autonomous Task Management at Teesside University.*